 But besides the flawed logic of condemning an entire demographic for the actions of a few, the whole idea of shaming teens for engaging in a favorite childhood tradition — the idea that they can only justify their participation if they’re accompanied by a younger child — is wrong.

-Any attempt to rush kids into Serious Adulthood is hypocritical, considering the lengths to which we go, once we’ve actually reached Adulthood, to reclaim our childhoods.
+Any attempt to rush kids into no-nonsense adulthood is hypocritical, considering the lengths to which we adults go to reclaim our childhoods.
 If you expect people to respect your right to LARP in public, it’s only fair for you to respect the fifteen-year-old who wants to dress up as Elsa and collect Reese’s pumpkins for a few hours.
 Even if you’re not the type to dress up like Hello Kitty at any time of the year, you should still respect your local teens’ right to forget about being Too Cool or Too Mature for a few hours.